What the Faroes Are Really Like: A Local's Honest Take on the Islands

 Mykines Island is home to the Faroes' largest Atlantic puffin colony, active May through August.
 The ferry from Sorvagur costs 75 DKK return (~$11), takes 45 minutes, and books out weeks in advance at ssl.fo.
 Maximum 100 visitors per day.

 A local guide is required for the lighthouse trail (200 DKK) during nesting season.
 The hike to the lighthouse is 3km each way, about 1.5 hours, through genuine nesting puffin areas.
-They are absurdly close — within arm's reach in places.
-Do not touch them or block their burrow entrances.
+The birds come absurdly close — within arm's reach in places.
+Don't touch them or block their burrow entrances.

 And yes, Faroese people eat puffin.
 It's part of the traditional diet.
-If this bothers you, that's understandable, but lecturing locals about it won't go well.
+If that bothers you, that's understandable — but lecturing locals about it won't go well.

 The Sheep